 After moving back to his boyhood home It wasn't long before Gene discovered Robert in the attic.
 He promptly moved him down to the turret room.
 Robert's hold on Gene was strong, and from the moment Gene again laid eye's on him, Robert's influence could be felt in the house.
 Gene's wife found Robert very odd and unsettling.
 One day while Gene was out of the house she decided she had enough of Robert's glare, and returned him to his attic sanctuary.

 When Gene returned home and found that the doll had been moved, he was displeased.
 He declared that Robert needed a room of his own where he could see out of a window.
 He hurriedly returned Robert to the turret room.
 It wasn't long after that Gene's wife began to question her husband's sanity?

 The Neighbors Started To Take Notice Of Robert's Antics

-Gene, himself reported when visiting the turret room on occasion he would find Robert in the rocking chair by the window rocking, and complaining of his displeasure with his accommodations.
-Finally Gene himself had enough of Robert's antics, and put him back in the attic.
-Visitors to the Otto's home would often comment on hearing something walking back and forth in the attic, along with strange giggling sounds.
+Gene, himself reported when visiting the turret room on occasion he would find Robert in the rocking chair by the window rocking and complaining of his displeasure with his accommodations.
+Finally, Gene himself had enough of Robert's antics and put him back in the attic.
+Visitors to Otto's home would often comment on hearing something walking back and forth in the attic, along with strange giggling sounds.
 Guests no longer wanted to visit the home.